maya-ami/ds_cup_2020/README.md

 ## MLaaS: NLP service

-A service predicting a student's archetype and recommending relevant online courses (warning: recommendation is hard-coded! to do: create a proper recommender system for each achetype)
+A service predicting a student's archetype and recommending relevant online courses (warning: recommendations are hard-coded! to do: create a proper recommender system for each achetype)

 ![](nlp_service/schema.PNG)